Cupid and Psyche: True Love Conquers All

 Cupid and Psyche's narrative begins as most modern fairy tales do: with a kingdom, a daughter with an insurmountable burden over her head, a trial, and a subsequent moral.
 It is as follows: a king and queen give birth to three daughters, but only the third possesses unearthly beauty.
 Apuleius' text claimed that her beauty was so astounding the "poverty of language is unable to express its due praise."

 Around this time, it became evident to her parents that Psyche's attractiveness had angered the gods, as no mortal man would take her hand in marriage.
-Imploring the temple of Apollo, they learn that Psyche is destined for a much worse fate than celibacy: "The virgin is destined for the bride of no mortal lover.
+Imploring the temple of Apollo, they learned that Psyche was destined for a much worse fate than celibacy: "The virgin is destined for the bride of no mortal lover.
 Her future husband awaits her on the top of the mountain.
 He is a monster whom neither gods nor men can resist."

-From the top of the highest cliff, dressed in funerary garbs, Psyche is swept away by the west wind, Zephyr.
-She is brought to a striking valley, in the center of which stands a palace so magnificent it could not have been built by any hands other than the gods'.
-Surrounded by luscious trees with a crystalline fountain at its heart, Psyche soon comes to the conclusion that this golden hall is her new home, further reiterated by the voice of her new husband echoing through the halls.
+From the top of the highest cliff, dressed in funerary garbs, Psyche was swept away by the west wind, Zephyr.
+She was brought to a striking valley, in the center of which stood a palace so magnificent it could not have been built by any hands other than the gods'.
+Surrounded by luscious trees with a crystalline fountain at its heart, Psyche soon concluded that this golden hall would be her new home, further reiterated by the voice of her new husband echoing through the halls.

 - Day of Love – the Complex Origins of Valentine’s Day